 Brandeis students, faculty, and alumni are invited to nominate outstanding professors for the Jeanette Lerman-Neubauer '69 and Joseph Neubauer Prize for Excellence in Teaching and Mentoring, which honors an individual who is involved in the cocurricular and extracurricular life of the campus, and more importantly, has had a significant impact on students lives as an exceptional teacher, mentor, adviser and friend.

 Lerman-Neubauer Prize recipients are typically tenured, full-time members of the faculty.
-The award carries a stipend of $5,000 and will be presented at the faculty meeting on April 10, 2014.
+The award carries a stipend of $5,000 and will be presented at the faculty meeting in April 2016.

 Past winners are: